muhibarshad/Zero-to-Advance-OOP-Concepts-CPP/README.md

 ## Const Member functions

 ### Defination
->Tese are `member functions` of class which allow only memory reading.It simply means we can not change any `data member` of class either const or non-const `data member` in Const member functions.The can be accessed by both `const object` and `non-const object`.
+>Tese are `member functions` of class which allow only *memory reading*.It simply means we can not change any `data member` of class either const or non-const `data member` in Const member functions.The can be accessed by both `const object` and `non-const object`.

 ### Note
-> `constructors` are also special member functions of class but it is not allowed to make constructors const functions.
+> `constructors` are also *special member functions* of class but it is not allowed to make constructors const functions.

 <p align="center">